Work from home hacks for productivity

-Given the current COVID-19 situation in Singapore, most of us are currently working from home – and more offices will follow suit, provided your job scope allows for it.
+Given the current Covid-19 situation in Singapore, most of us back to working from home – and more offices will follow suit, provided your job scope allows for it.

 1. Change out of your PJs or sleep clothes when you wake up